 If you place blame on people or ignore their situation, you may be sending messages to your child that people are “bad” or you don’t care that others may be in need.

-Think about the message you want to share and about how involved you want to be.
 Tell your child about the things you do to help others.
 What you can do as a family to support those in need.
 And what your limits are in being able to help people.

 Remember to inform them there are other people helping and many community organizations help struggling people too.

-Keep It In Context.
+Keep It In Context

 To help your child understand poverty, bring up the topic naturally.
 If you’re in the car and see a panhandler with a sign asking for money, talk to your child about the situation while you are in the car.